fxadilima/Paladin-in-the-Violent-Winds/book1/en/prologue/part1.md

 Feeling her sister was truly defiant, Ki Won rose from his chair, angry.
 "At the very least, from now on, you must behave better whenever Wang Jeong comes!
 Don't argue!"

 Feeling outmatched by their authority, Ki Son-yeo turned to her mother. "*Eomma*[^eomma], this isn't fair!
-Son-yeo doesn't want to marry that Wang Jeong!"
+Son-yeo doesn't like that Wang Jeong!"

-[^eomma]: Eomma 엄마, is the familiar way a child calls his mother in those days, similar to 'Niang' in Zhongyuan.
-A more formal term is Eomeoni (어머니), which is more or less 'Muqin' (母親).

 Smiling faintly, her mother simply said, "Just singing, playing the zither, and dancing—no one is telling you to get married.
 It's not difficult, is it?"
 Speaking to a stubborn child like Ki Son-yeo couldn't involve force, she thought to herself.
 She'd have to try a different approach after this.